In this guide, we’ll arm you with information to help you before, during, and after your next board presentation.

 The Role of the CISO

 CISOs are instrumental in defining and implementing a risk management framework to properly govern, evaluate, and respond to risks involving the company’s protected data.
 They are also heavily involved in vendor risk management (VRM) of the organization’s third and fourth parties — for example, ensuring critical data is only accessible to those who need access to perform required tasks.

 CISOs have, at times, held a reputation for being something of a “no” man — frequently rejecting what they consider to be unnecessary business risks — so some organizations simply cut them out of the decision-making process.
 With the rise of cybercrime and the evolving threat landscape, this scenario should be avoided.
 Today’s CISO should have a firm grasp on how to report on the risk environment both holistically and within the organization in order to give the Board of Directors the information it needs to make decisions.

 The CIO & CISO Relationship

 Both the CIO and the CISO are there to protect and manage assets and information, but from two different viewpoints — and that’s a good thing.
-For example, today, the CIO’s function is to ensure systems and information available and accessible to whomever needs it—and the CISO’s function is to ensure proper controls are in place so that only those who actually need access to information are able, and the information stays where it is supposed to be.
+For example, the CIO’s function is to ensure systems and information are available and accessible to whomever needs them.
+Meanwhile, the CISO’s function is to ensure proper controls are in place so that only those who actually need access to information are able, and the information stays where it is supposed to be.